-The Whole School Inclusion team leader (WSI Co) line manages the department and its staff.
-These consist of five part time EAL classroom assistants (EAL TAs), who work in a department that is equipped and furnished appropriately, as well as in the mainstream classrooms.
+The SEND/EAL Lead line manages the department and its staff.
+The department consists of four part time EAL classroom assistants (EAL TAs), who work in a department that is equipped and furnished appropriately, as well as in the mainstream classrooms.
 Whilst learning is at the heart of everything we do, the department is also set up to accommodate nurture work, social interaction and the celebration of the students' cultural heritage, intervention on English proficiency and general support.

 The prevailing philosophy for EAL provision in most UK contexts is that all teachers should plan and resource lessons suitable for EAL learners within the class or subject curriculum.
-The National Curriculum for England 2014 and Ofsted guidance make it clear that all teachers are responsible for ensuring that learners with EAL make progress in line with their peers.
+The National Curriculum for England 2014 and Ofsted guidance makes it clear that all teachers are responsible for ensuring that learners with EAL make progress in line with their peers.